Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

+The case of $E_i \cup E_{\ipo} \cup E_{\ipt}$ is similarly resolved by considering the $\ipt$-types of $u,w,x,v$.
+Since none of these vertices has $\ipo$-type W, all or none of them admit an $\ipt$-neighbor.
+If none does, then the preservation of local Schur positivity, in fact of axiom $4$, is clear.
+If any of them has $\ipt$-type C, then, since axiom $4$ holds for $\G$, the two components become one in $\theta_i^{\C}(\G)$, thus preserving local Schur positivity.
+The only remaining options are for $x$ and $u$ to have $\ipt$-type W or $\ipt$-type B, in which case $w$ and $v$ have the $\ipt$-type B or $\ipt$-type W, respectively, and axiom $4$ is preserved by $\theta_i^{\C}$.
+Therefore $\theta_i^{\C}(\G)$ has $\LSP_5$. \end{proof}

-\begin{proposition} Let $\G$ be a signed, colored graph of type $(n,N)$ satisfying dual equivalence axioms $1,2,3$ and $5$ such that the $(i,N)$-restriction is a dual equivalence graph.
-For $\mathcal{H}$ a connected component of the $(\ipo,N)$-restriction of $\G$ satisfying dual equivalence graph 4 and $\C$ a restricted component chosen as described, the graph $\theta_i^{\C}(\G)$ also satisfies dual equivalence axioms $1,2,3$ and $5$. \end{proposition}
+\begin{theorem} Let $\G$ be a signed, colored graph of type $(n,N)$ satisfying dual equivalence axioms $1,2,3$ and $5$ such that the $(i,N)$-restriction is a dual equivalence graph and the $(\iph,N)$-restriction satisfies dual equivalence axiom $4$.